-There has been no:
+- 3. There has been no: - a.

-- a.
 Action taken by Authority management that contravenes the provisions of federal laws and Guam laws and regulations or of contracts and grants applicable to the Authority. - b.
 Communication from other regulatory agencies concerning noncompliance with laws and regulations (including those related to the Medicare and Medicaid antifraud and abuse statutes) or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements. - 4.
 We believe the effects of any uncorrected financial statement misstatements aggregated by you during the current audit engagement and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
-A summary of such uncorrected misstatements has been attached as Appendix A - 5.
-We have no knowledge of any fraud or suspected fraud affecting the Authority involving (a) management, (b) employees who have significant roles in internal control over financial reporting, or (c) others if the fraud could have a material effect on the financial statements. - 6.
+A summary of such uncorrected misstatements has been attached as Appendix A. - 5.
+We have completed our procedures to evaluate the accuracy and completeness of the disclosures in our financial statements.
+As a result of the evaluation process, we identified certain disclosures that, although required by GAAP, have been omitted from our financial statements.
+Those omitted disclosures that are regarded as more than clearly trivial are attached as Appendix B. We believe the effects of the omitted disclosures are quantitatively and qualitatively immaterial, both individually and in the aggregate, to the financial statements as a whole. - 6.
+We have no knowledge of any fraud or suspected fraud affecting the Authority involving: - a.
+Management. - b.
+Employees who have significant roles in internal control over financial reporting. - c.
+Others if the fraud could have a material effect on the financial statements. - 7.
 The Authority has not performed a formal risk assessment, including the assessment of the risk that the financial statements may be materially misstated as a result of fraud.
-However, management has made available to you its understanding about the risks of fraud in the Authority and do not believe that the financial statements are materially misstated as a result of fraud. - We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority received in communications from employees, former employees, regulators, or others. - 8.
-There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance with Financial Accounting Standards Board ("FASB") Statement No. 5, Accounting for Contingencies.
-Management is of the opinion, based on discussions with applicable legal counsel, that adequate provision has been made in the financial statements for unasserted claims or assessments and we do not believe that resolution of these matters will have a material impact on the financial statements. - 9.
+However, management has made available to you its understanding about the risks of fraud in the Authority and do not believe that the financial statements are materially misstated as a result of fraud. - 8.
+We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority received in communications from employees, former employees, regulators, or others. - 9.
+There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 450, Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies).
+Management is of the opinion, based on discussions with applicable legal counsel, that adequate provision has been made in the financial statements for unasserted claims or assessments and we do not believe that resolution of these matters will have a material impact on the financial statements. - 10.
 The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance, or direct appropriations.
+We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance or direct appropriations.